IgnitionBoulder/2015week1/deliverables/README.md

 ### Section 1: The Front End
 #### Required - Answer these questions in the deliverables file, and complete the following.
 What is the role of HTML in a web page?
+It is the standard markup language used for making webpages.
+HTML is the backbone of all websites and translates images, video and text into a format that your browser can understand.
 What is the role of CSS in a web page?
+CSS sands for Cascading Style Sheets and is used to adjust the visual asthetics of a webpage.
 What is the role of Javascript in a web page?
+Javascript is used to affect the behavior of HTML pages.
+It allows you to let the designer dynamically add functionality to their website.
 ---

 ### Section 2: HTML and CSS 101

 #### meta
 Why do we separate HTML and CSS?
+We seperate HTML and CSS to make maintaining code easier, keeps code more efficent and it's standard programming practice
 #### HTML
 What are classes and IDs (and how are they different)?
+They both indicate differt parts of your webpage that can be modified using CSS or Javascript.
+When one manipulates a class using CSS or Javascript they are modifying all the Ids within that class.
+When one edits a ID using CSS or Javascript they only manipulate one specific element of a webpage.
 What are elements?
+HTML elements are individual components of a webpage.
+They tend to mark the begining and end of a webpage

 What are tags?
+HTML tags apply meaning to elements of a webpage and help apply context to the actual code within the webpage.

 What are attributes?
+Extra pieces of information that is a modifier of an HTML element.
+An example of using attributes

 What are forms?
 What is a div?